pantheon-systems/documentation/source/docs/articles/sites/code/pantheon-enterprise-gateway.md

 ### Does the Pantheon Enterprise Gateway work from all site environments?

-Yes, it's configured on a site by site basis and works from all environments (Dev, Test, Live, and Multidev environments).
+Yes, it's configured on a site-by-site basis and works from all environments (Dev, Test, Live, and Multidev).

 ### Is Pantheon Enterprise Gateway a replacement for authentication?